nie-ine/inseri/Tutorials/Your scientific publication A-Z/1. Introduction/README1.md

 <p><img src="https://github.com/nie-ine/inseri/blob/2020-04/Tutorials/Your%20scientific%20publication%20A-Z/1.%20Introduction/1Ac.png" alt="Data Management" width="300"></p>

 We create a new Query, and call it "My query to E-codices".
-In the frae that opens, as below,
+In the frame that opens, as below,

 <p><img src="https://github.com/nie-ine/inseri/blob/2020-04/Tutorials/Your%20scientific%20publication%20A-Z/1.%20Introduction/1Ad.png" alt="New Query frame" width="700"></p>